PVoLan/wooden-architecture/architecture.md

 - **Less dependencies, more control.** Every particular Java class file usually has dozens of imports, they are changing often, and it is not easy to control their consistence.
 In contrast, there are only few gradle dependencies in the project, and they are rarely changed.
 You (or your team lead) can easily control that no gradle dependencies has been changed improperly
 - **Gradle forbids circular dependencies.**.
 If you'll have a module A referencing module B, is is impossible to create opposite direction reference, you'll get an exception during build.
 At the same time, Java has no any restrictions about circular ```import```'s

+Unfortunately, there is one huge disadvantage with using Gradle modules: performance.
+Implementing multiple Gradle modules significantly increases build time of the project.
+That's why at some point we have to stop with adding new modules and find another tool to organize the code.

 ## Arcitecture bricks

 Let's go through the architecture and define, what components it contains